Alessandro-Mezzogori/TGDL/specification/dev.md

-7. specifica meglio definita per trigger ( bisogno di esempi pratici)
-21. trigger modifiers
+// 21. trigger modifiers
+// 10. trigger events -> to define identifiers and what can you use in the filter
 11. definizione dei placeable
-12. definizinoe stackable
-13. definire the player flow
-14. turno e cambio dei turni del giocatore
+13. stack
-15. turn phases and game phases
+14. turn phases and game phases
-16. eccezioni alle regole
+// 15. stacable / placeable show information -> info section
-17. azioni perpetue
+// 17. azioni perpetue
-    1.  rimangono fino alla fine del turno
-    2.  rimangono per X turni ( o per X giri)
-    3.  rimangono fino alla fine della partita
+board checks:
     18. is boardcell connected syntax
     19. adjacency checks
-21. array support
-22. while support
+21. list support  ( maybe liek lua dict for array, list, hashmaps, ect...)
-23. out of turn actions ( require special expression)
+// 23. out of turn actions ( require special trigger event )
-20. definition for change of setup / mechanics correlated to player number -> can be defined trough new copying and changing the relevant information ( una rottura )
+// 24. definition for change of setup / mechanics correlated to player number -> can be defined trough new copying and changing the relevant information ( una rottura )
+25. stack
+    1.  movement like syntax for stack motions
+    2.  stacks that can be seen from one or more players
+    3.  show stackables to other to subset of players
+    4.  random motions ( see 4 keep 2 random )
+    5.  keep in stack in user defined order
+    6.  start from end of stack
+    7.  max stack size
+    8.  max stack size policy
+// 22. movimenti che vanno fuori dai gruppi -> two policies for now ( pacman, disallow movement)
+// 24. modificare stati players -> trough dictionary / lua rappr
+// 25. modificare action of states -> trough dictionary / lua rapp
+26. ask for input statemetents -> input filters photo
+    23. selezionare players
+    27. filter input ( remove require)